 Finally, don’t underestimate human-powered transportation – this is the ultimate way of eliminating carbon emissions.
 Some cities are now starting to offer the opportunity for visitors to pick up a bicycle for a nominal fee and then return it to another point in the city once they have finished with it.
 We saw this while we were in downtown Indianapolis as one example.

-Cycling is also a great way of seeing the countryside and enjoying the fresh air at many destinations.
+Cycling tourism is also a great way of seeing the countryside and enjoying the fresh air at many destinations.
 It is perfectly reasonable to make a 50-mile trip on a bicycle in a day provided that you are relatively fit – and if you aren’t, then you soon will be if you go on a cycling vacation.
+You can even join a bicycle tour through town.

 Responsible Travel vs. Eco Friendly Travel